OpenCLIM/flood-impacts-dafni/README.md

 `depth` and `damage`, with depths in metres and damages in £/m<sup>2</sup>.

 ## <a name="perimeter">Calculate length of flooded perimeter</a>
+Flooded areas are created as polygons where depths exceed the `THRESHOLD` using `rasterio.features.shapes`.
 The intersection of the buffered building polygon boundaries and the flooded areas is calculated using `geopandas.overlay`.
 The length of these lines is the flooded perimeter.
+This length is converted to a percentage of the total perimeter.

 ## <a name="uprn">Lookup UPRNs for each TOID</a>
 If a file is provided in the `UPRN` dataslot, this is used to lookup the Unique Property Reference Numbers (UPRNs) for